MyHeritage: 2013–present: partnerships, further growth, and beyond

 In March 2016, employees of MyHeritage recorded and preserved the family history of remote peoples in the Highlands Region of Papua New Guinea.

 In August 2017, the company acquired Millennia Corp. and its Legacy Family Tree software and Legacy webinars program.

 In 2018, the company announced its sponsorship of the Eurovision Song Contest 2019.
 It also announced that, as of October 2018, the total number of historical records reached over 9 billion.
 Also in 2018, chief science officer Yaniv Erlich received media attention for creating a family tree of 13 million people using data from Geni.com.

 On September 7, 2019, MyHeritage announced that they had acquired both SNPedia and Promethease.
 All non-European raw genetic data files previously uploaded to Promethease, and not deleted by users by November 1, 2019, are to be copied to the MyHeritage website into new user accounts that will be created for them, these accounts will receive free services like ethnicity estimates and DNA matching for relatives.

 In April 2019, MyHeritage changed the autosomal DNA microarray chip from the Infinium OmniExpress chip to the Infinium GSA chip, with 642,824 markers.

-In early 2021, MyHeritage was acquired by Francisco Partners for a reported 600 million dollars.
+In early 2021, MyHeritage was acquired by Francisco Partners for a reported $600 million.
+In August that year, MyHeritage announced the acquisition of the French-based genealogy platform Filae, in a deal valued at €31.1 million.

+In March 2024, MyHeritage launched a subscription-based newspaper archive website similar to other sites like Newspapers.com, and NewspaperArchive named OldNews.
+In October 2024, MyHeritage acquired MesAieux.com a French-Canadian genealogy website.